Determined to see our famous fall colors at their peak? Renting a camper van once you get to the state lets you stay nimble.

 - Snow is possible even in early fall at higher elevations, so prepare accordingly.

-- Responsible vanlifing means following Care for Colorado principles.
+- Responsible vanlifing means following the Seven Care for Colorado Principles.

 - Charge your devices and yourself at the many charming mountain-town coffee shops you’ll inevitably come across.
 Portable power banks are handy, too.